kmarkley/Indigo-Default-Dimmer/README.md

 ## Dimmer Default

-Creates simple 'wrapper' type devices that exactly mirror real dimmer devices except:
-1. A default brightness level can be set via action
-2. When the plugin device is turned on, the real dimmer will be set to the default brightness
+If you have triggers to turn on lights, but would like them to turn on at a different brightness at different time of the day, this plugin makes that relatively easy to accomplish.

+1. Use a schedule (or some other logic) to run "Set Default Dimmer Level" actions to set your preferred brightness.
+2. When you turn the light on, use a "Dim To Default Level" action instead of the built-in "Turn On" action.
+3. Profit.

-3. For Insteon dimmers, the plugin will also (optionally) update the hardware so that manual operation will also use the default brightness.
+The plugin will optionally change the current brightness if the dimmer is already on when the default level changes.
+It will also optionally update INSTEON hardware so that manually turning on the light will also use the default level (for directly-controlled loads only).

-The plugin device should always bi-directionally sync with the real dimmer.

-Obviously this plugin has no effect on Insteon scenes/links or Z-wave associations.